 In the previous article I explained how important an IPS or Investment Policy Statement is in guiding investors to understand what they currently have, to identify their financial objectives, and to stay the course towards growing their money.
 As an investor, the IPS is a road map for your success; a means to help you stay grounded and help you monitor your progress.

 In this article, we’ll explore the key investment constraints your financial advisor or you, as the DIY investor, must consider when creating your IPS (Read Pros and Cons of Having an Investment Adviser to find out the reasons financial advisors might be useful… or not).
 All investors are not the same: they are at different life stages, have different backgrounds, aspirations, lifestyles, and spending habits.
-When plotting how and where your money is invested, always depend on your unique profile.
+When plotting how and where your money is invested, always depends on your unique profile.
 These five factors have to be taken into account and reviewed annually (if possible) so that you will achieve the financial success you need and minimize risks as much as you can.

 These five investment constraints do not include the obvious risk tolerance and return objectives to achieve your goals.
 That’s a topic for another discussion.

 Let’s say you are a newly hired architect at the firm you’ve been dreaming to be a part of since college.
-You now have a decent income, you are still single, and after careful accounting you believe that you can produce the cash you need in five years to buy your dream house before you decide on getting married and starting a family.
+You now have a decent income, you are still single, and after careful accounting, you believe that you can produce the cash you need in five years to buy your dream house before you decide on getting married and starting a family.
 Now if you consider investing in the stock market or other investments today, you need to take into account the cash that you should set aside on a monthly basis for that dream home.
 You must ensure that you have enough liquidity, or cash in your bank account, to support yourself and your other wants or needs.

 Liquidity is also a necessity in the event of a situation beyond your control.